vrokad/build-guide/topic/k2c-qli-build-ga/qsc_install.rst

 Install QSC using a GUI
 -----------------------------

-.. note:: QSC Launcher supports x86 architecture only.

 1. Use your registered email ID to log in to https://softwarecenter.qualcomm.com, then click **Download Software Center**.

    .. image:: ../../media/k2c-qli-build-ga/gui.png

    The QSC Debian package (``.deb``) is downloaded to your machine.

-2. To install the QSC Debian package using the Ubuntu GNOME GUI, GDebi needed to be installed.Run the following command on your linux host machine to install GDebi:
+2. To install the QSC Debian package using the Ubuntu GNOME GUI, GDebi must be installed.
+Run the following command on your linux host machine to install GDebi:

    ::